gsfranca/gsfranca/README.md

 # Hi There, I'm Giovana :blush:
 Hello!
-I am a student passionate about the world of technology, with a special emphasis on Design and Front-end.
-I use the Laravel framework in most of my projects and have extensive knowledge in CSS, excelling in animations and creating objects using only CSS.
+I am a student passionate about the world of technology, firstly, with a special emphasis on Design and Front-end, but now I'm diveing in Back-End world.
+I use JavaScript (Node.js and React) in most of my projects, but I also have extensive knowledge in CSS, excelling in animations and creating objects using only-CSS.

-I'm improving my knowledge of JavaScript, intending to delve deeper into the React framework to expand my web development toolbox further.
-Furthermore, I am a student of IBM's P-TECH program, which aims to support students in the technology area through lectures and mentoring.

 I'm excited to explore the intersections between technology, creativity, and innovation.
 Let's share ideas!
 <br><br>